-The Leave of Absence (LOA) process/status is used for full-time students and typically will not apply for students in OPAL MAS or Certificate programs.
-Once you have matriculated in your academic program, if you know that you will be unable to enroll in courses for a significant period (three or more terms), please contact the OPAL Office at OPAL-Office@jhu.edu to discuss whether you should request to be temporarily withdrawn.
+The Leave of Absence (LOA) process/status is used for full-time students and typically will not apply for students in MAS or Certificate programs.
+Once you have matriculated in your academic program, if you know that you will be unable to enroll in courses for a significant period (three or more terms), please contact the MAS Office at MAS-Office@jhu.edu to discuss whether you should request to be temporarily withdrawn.
 The Office can have you reinstated in good standing in the program when you are ready to enroll again and can work with your Academic Advisor to assist you in building an updated schedule.

-Since the OPAL academic programs are offered on a part-time basis, they do not have a requirement for continuous enrollment (registering for courses in terms 1-4 each academic year).
+Since the MAS academic programs are offered part-time, they do not require continuous enrollment (registering for courses in terms 1-4 each academic year).
 However, if a U.S. student is receiving federal financial aid, they are required to register each term for a minimum of 6 credits per term to remain eligible.